 The challenge (as it has often been contextualized) to address the inherent cultural diversity in schools can be re-framed as a brilliant opportunity to inquire from our personal perspectives, but perhaps more importantly from the perspectives of others.
 We can effectually “inquire” about how others “inquire;" a complex, analytical and empathetic function that would allow us a glimpse of what others see, believe, feel, do, learn etc. from their cultural learning perspective.
 For learning to proceed best in groups, we have to understand the groups we choose to belong to, or that we are placed within.

 Posing questions for students, but more importantly, asking them to formulate their own questions, to me is all about engagement.
-A peaceful, understanding and culturally interdependent society depends on our willingness to engage each other, learn from each other and do everything we can to understand each other’s perspective.
+A peaceful, understanding and culturally interdependent society depends on our willingness to engage each other, learn from each other and do everything we can to understand each other’s perspectives.
 If we add the word “learning” before the word “perspective” at the end of the last sentence, I think contextualizing inquiry learning as prominently influenced by the diverse cultural nature of individuals and groups becomes clearer.

 I think the topic, problem to be studied, and methods used to inquire about them are ultimately determined by the student and not the teacher… no matter what the teacher thinks, this is always what happens (I call this “inside learning.”)
 How teachers view each student’s inside learning (the process we all go through when we internalize and make personal meaning of what we want to learn or are being asked or forced to learn,) and how much it conforms to what they think we should be learning is what teachers call assessment, I think.